andre-maree/Microflow/README.md

    }
 }
 ```
+   - **StepNumber**: Used internally by Microflow, but is also settable, must be unique
+   - **StepId**: String can be set and used as a key or part of a key in the worker micro-service that is being called, must be unique
+   - **CalloutUrl**: Worker micro-service http end-point that is called by Microflow
+   - **CallbackAction**: When this is set Microflow will create a callback webhook and wait for this to be called, and when not set, Microflow will not create and wait for a callback, but will log the http response, and continue to the next step
+   - **StopOnActionFailed**: If there is any type of failure for callouts and callbacks, including timeouts, and any non-success http responses, this will stop all execution if true, and log and continue to the next step if it is false
+   - **IsHttpGet**: Http post to micro-service endpoint if false
+   - **ActionTimeoutSeconds**: This is for how long an action callback will wait, it can be set for any time span and no cloud costs are incurred during the wait
+   - **SubSteps**: These are the sub steps that are dependent on this step
+   - **RetryOptions**: Set this to do retries for the micro-service end-point call

 ## JSON Workflow Example:
 This simple workflow contains 1 parent step (StepId 1) with 2 sub steps (StepId 2 and StepId 3), and each sub step has 1 common sub step (StepId 4).
 This is the same structure as the included test Tests.CreateTestWorkflow_SimpleSteps().
 StepId 1 has a callback action set, and StepId 3 has a retry set.
 There is 1 merge field set and is used as a default callout URL.
 ```